JOIN OUR TEAM! Join our mission!

 😻 Cat Caregiver: Scoop litter, clean various shelter areas, sweep and mop the floors, feed the cats and kittens, provide basic grooming and socializing, and provide much-needed love and attention.

-(NOTE: Caring for Cats uses an Ecolab disinfectant and is an irritant so gloves may be worn for protection.
-If you would like to download or print the Safety Data Sheet (SDS) for more information, click HERE for more information.)
+Note: Caring for Cats volunteers use an Ecolab disinfectant which is an irritant so gloves may be worn for protection.
+If you would like to download or print the Safety Data Sheet (SDS) for more information, click HERE for more information.
+All volunteers must be 18+.

 😻 Adoption Support Staff: Support adoption counselors by greeting visitors who come to the shelter.
 Screen and assist with potential adoptions.
 Groom and socialize the cats and provide support for miscellaneous cleaning as needed.
-This position is only on Saturday and Sunday afternoons.
-Minimum age requirement 18 years.
+This position is only on Saturday and Sunday afternoons and all volunteers must be 18+.

 😻 Temporary Fostering: Time commitment ranges from 1 to 2 months for adult cats OR 4 to 5 months for pregnant cats/kittens.
 During the fostering commitment, you will need to be able to drive to vet appointments in Oakdale, Roseville, or the east side of St. Paul.
 Foster cats/kittens must have a dedicated room away from other animals in the home.